bubdm/Xpandables.Net/README.md

     protected async Task AddSubmitAsync()
     {
         // You can use the AddPersonRequest from the api or create another class
+        // We do not specifiy the action there because the AddPersonRequest definition
+        // already hold all the necessary information.

         var addRequest = new AddPersonRequest(model.FirstName, model.LastName);
         var addResponse = await HttpRestClientHandler.SendAsync(addRrequest).ConfigureAwait(false);